netanelgilad/commerce/README.md

 ## Setting up a Wix Store

-For this template to fully function, we must have a Wix Store set up before we can start developing.
+For this template to fully function, you need to set up a Wix Store before developing.

 Here you can find the [full documentation on getting start with Wix Headless](https://dev.wix.com/docs/go-headless/getting-started/about-headless/about-wix-headless).
-Explore to the documentation to learn more about building headless experienced with Wix.
+Explore to the documentation to learn more about building headless experiences with Wix.

-### Create a new Wix Store TLDR
+### Create a new Wix Store TL;DR

 - Create a new Project ([Docs](https://dev.wix.com/docs/go-headless/getting-started/setup/general-setup/create-a-project))
   - Be sure to select the ecommerce business solution